 - a.
 Plant material does not have to be grown by exhibitor. - b.
-All flower arrangement containers and/ or accessories must be labeled inconspicuously to identify owner. - c.
-NO ARTIFICIAL d.
-Due to limited space, no design can exceed an open space of 12"

-ceed an open space of 12" deep x 18" wide x 36" high.
+All flower arrangement containers and/or accessories must be labeled inconspicuously to identify owner. - c.
+NO ARTIFICIAL PLANT MATERIAL. - d.
+Due to limited space, no design can exceed an open space of 12" deep x 18" wide x 36" high.